RATIONAL DECISION MAKING

 • Anchoring bias often happens in negotiations when one party suggests an unreasonable price or term to anchor the counterparty.
 A typical response to anchoring is to split the difference.

 • Selection biases are when you analyze a dataset that isn’t representative of the entire dataset.
 Some of the most important selection biases include:

 • Sampling bias is when the sample of people in a survey isn’t representative of your customer.

 • Time bias is looking at short or selective time periods that can be misleading.

-• Seasonality bias is not taking into seasonality when examining historical trends.
+• Seasonality bias is not accounting for seasonality when examining historical trends.

 Eliminating biases is difficult, but important to tackle.
 The key is awareness of biases, and asking the right questions when interpreting a situation and in making decisions is the best tool for identifying and avoiding biases.
 The types of questions to ask include: